Check out the Spring 2019 article I wrote for Highscope’s Active Learner magazine!

-I love to watch you build with Legos.
+I love to watch you play.

 Alex Catalogue of Electronic Texts is a collection of about 14,000 “classic” public domain documents from American and English literature as well as Western philosophy.
 Search, or browse by title or author.